 The recent refurbishment has created a vibrant and attractive space where all pupils are welcome to come to borrow books, to read, to study and to relax.

 We have an ongoing programme of investment in new resources, both fiction and non-fiction titles, for all ages and reading abilities, and our aim is to keep informed about new and exciting publications and authors to ensure that the resources in the Library are up-to-date, and encourage our pupils to read.
+We regularly invite authors to visit and talk to the children about their books.
 We have something for everyone, including short stories, poetry, biographies and graphic novels.
 We are always grateful for recommendations from the pupils, so please urge them to let us know when they have read a book they particularly enjoyed!

 We also subscribe to a large number of magazines covering a wide range of topics (Rugby World, How It Works, BBC Wildlife to name a few), and a weekly newspaper called First News, which is full of interesting articles.
 Competitions and events such as quizzes and author visits are held each year to maintain the library profile (see the information section of this website).